Affiliate Disclosure

 Diabetes requires ongoing treatment, which can be expensive, even if your loved one isn’t experiencing significant complications.
 Diabetes is the most costly chronic condition in our nation.

-• $1 out of every $4 in US healthcare is spent on caring for people with diabetes
+• 25% of each dollar in US healthcare spending is spent on caring for people with diabetes

-• 61% of diabetes costs are for adults aged 65 or older, which Medicare mainly pays.
+• 61% of diabetes costs are for adults aged 65 or older

 The National Institute of Diabetes and Digestive and Kidney Disease (NIDDK) covers financial assistance in great detail, and the ADA lists several resources.
-In addition, check out the following sites for more information on financial assistance programs, including help with prescription costs:
+In addition, check out the following sites for help with prescription costs:

 • NeedyMeds: a nonprofit organization that maintains an extensive database of patient assistance programs, state assistance, medication discount programs, and free or low-cost medical care.